StefanOltmann/smart-home-server/README.md

 ./gradlew build
 ```

-It produces the `smart-home-server-0.1-runner.jar` file in the `/build` directory.
+It produces the `smart-home-server-XY-runner.jar` file in the `/build` directory.

 Be aware that it’s not an _uber-jar_ as the dependencies are copied into the `build/lib` directory.